alexvanacker/dockerized-idp-testbed/README.md

 3- The auth token you get from your app is `1a2b3cxx88...55t` (it should be longer)

-You need to get the project in your computer, edit the files and run the scripts:
+You need to get the project on your computer, edit the files and run the scripts:

 1- Copy `idp-metadata.xml` in the folder `concordnow/operations/templates/enable_sso`.